TheOrcDev/orcish-openai-connector/README.md

 2. After installation, you can import and use the `OpenAIService` class in your project.

     ```typescript
-    import { OpenAIService, OpenAIServiceOptions } from 'orcish-openai-connector';
+    import { OpenAIService } from 'orcish-openai-connector';

     // Create an instance of OpenAIService
     const openaiService = new OpenAIService({